gateio/gateapi-nodejs/docs/WalletApi.md

 > Promise<{ response: http.IncomingMessage; body: TransactionID; }> subAccountToSubAccount(subAccountToSubAccount)

-Sub-account transfers to sub-account
+Sub-account transfers to sub-account.

 It is possible to perform balance transfers between two sub-accounts under the same main account.
-You can use either the API Key of the main account or the API Key of the sub-account to initiate the transfer.
+You can use either the API Key of the main account sub-account to initiate the transfer.

 ### Example